 Quick tips can be static or mouse-tracking, and the popup delay, which can be configured globally in the skin file, can be overridden for the instance.

 It now uses pergola.Key input.
 Takes caption and value type appendix.
 Optional icrement and decrement buttons.
 The realTime property can be set to true for objects that only require little processing/rendering.
 The min and max properties define thresholds of numeric type.
 The maxLength property determines the maximum number of characters for alphanumeric type.
 Overflow checks with closest value inserted option.
 User events and functions.

 A Marker definition is a function.
-The markers element is appended to the defs if it doesn't exist.
-The function returns the URL string.
+The function creates the element if it doesn't exist, and returns the URI string.

 Configured for using Bing tiles, it uses custom parts of Polymaps for 100% SVG and an extended geoJson parser.
 This application example shows how to implement options in menus: Views (Aerial, Aerial With Labels, Road); layers and features, with extended capabilities for adding SVG objects; longitude latitude graticule (with frequency dependent of the zoom level); etc. To define a mapping window you simply set its type property to “map”.